 The District prides itself on developing compelling, enduring, and sustainable schools that support learning and discovery, while being good stewards of resources.

-The myriad of sustainable strategies integrated into the CHES project have demonstrated that the school is highly efficient and will make a dramatic impact on lowering the operational needs for this school into the future.
+The myriad of sustainable strategies integrated into the Clyde Hill Elementary School project have already demonstrated that the school is highly efficient and will make a dramatic impact on lowering the operational needs for this site into the future.